sucharita1/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-Use  analysis, visualization, and statistical skills to retrieve and analyze weather data for a hypothetical travel company, PlanMyTrip.
+Used google map APIs, Openweather API to retrieve and analyze weather data for 500 cities for a hypothetical travel company, PlanMyTrip.

 ## Overview of the Analysis
 Plan My Trip is a top travel technology company that specializes in internet related services in the hotel and lodging industry.
 Jack is the head of analysis for the user interface team.